 Turnaround Time of Waste Collection Vehicles

-Contractor shall operate the Facility so that: 1) all vehicles of Participating Agencies and/or their Designated Haulers are able to unload, depart from the Facility, and return to the scales in no more than twenty (20) minutes between their receipt of a ticket to their return to the scales and 2) all other vehicles are able to unload, depart from the Facility, and return to the scales in no more than thirty (30) minutes between their receipt of a ticket to their return to the scales .
+Contractor shall operate the Facility so that: 1) all vehicles of Participating Agencies and/or their Designated Haulers are able to begin unloading within twenty (20) minutes between their receipt of an inbound ticket to the time at which vehicles of Participating Agencies and/or their Designated Haulers begin unloading at the designated tipping area, 2) all other vehicles begin unloading within thirty (30) minutes between their receipt of an inbound ticket to the time at which they begin unloading at the designated tipping area.

+The above limits are intended to apply to queueing times from when the vehicle arrives at tipping area until the vehicle is directed to unload in a tipping area.
+Any delays caused by WPWMA or third parties, including but not limited to, vehicle time spent un-tarping, unloading, and other delays caused by driver behavior shall not be cause for Contractor violating this Agreement.

 The Parties acknowledge that consistent, efficient operation of the Facility is of utmost importance, that delays in operations which increase the costs of Participating Agencies' Designated Haulers may affect the payments that Participating Agencies must make to the Designated Hauler, and that the WPWMA has considered and relied on Contractor's representations as to its quality of service commitment in entering into this Agreement.

 The Parties further recognize that quantified standards of performance are necessary and appropriate to ensure consistent and reliable service.
 The Parties further recognize that the duty and ability of Contractor to satisfy the quantified standards of performance are subject to the provisions of Section 9.20.
 The Parties further recognize that if Contractor fails to achieve the performance standards, the WPWMA, Participating Agencies and their residents will suffer damages and that it is and will be impracticable and extremely difficult to ascertain and determine the exact amount of damages that they will suffer.

-Therefore, the Parties agree that the following liquidated damage amounts represent a reasonable estimate of the amount of such damages considering all of the circumstances existing on the Effective Date, including the relationship of the sums to the range of harm to the WPWMA and Participating Agencies that reasonably could be anticipated and in anticipation that proof of actual damages would be costly or impractical.
+Therefore, the Parties agree that the following liquidated damage amounts represent a reasonable estimate of the amount of such damages considering all of the circumstances existing on the Initial Commencement Date, including the relationship of the sums to the range of harm to the WPWMA and Participating Agencies that reasonably could be anticipated and in anticipation that proof of actual damages would be costly or impractical.
 In placing their initials at the places provided, each Party specifically confirms the accuracy of the statements made above and the fact that each Party had ample opportunity to consult with legal counsel and obtain an explanation of this liquidated damage provision at the time that this Agreement was made.